Top 17 Instagrammable Places in Ibiza Enjoying the moment is…

 For those who strive to be as independent as possible, car rental is a big yes.
 There are plenty of services in Ibiza and most of them are great.
 Usually, you can choose a pickup point yourself or even order a car to be brought to the desired location.

 We highly suggest families with children rent a car as it provides mobility, privacy, and the freedom to plan your day as an added bonus.
 It will also be a perfect fit for tourists looking for luxury, as there is a vehicle for every taste and pocket.
+Wondering how long does it take to travel around Ibiza and how long does it take to get from one side of Ibiza to the other?
+The island is quite small and takes around 1 hour to get from the North to the South however if you want to explore the island all around then we recommend 2-3 days.

 Often, you can easily find some to rent at the majority of car services.
 Please note, to rent a scooter here you will need a valid passport or identity card, a driving license, and be at least 18 years old.
 This doesn’t apply to e-scooters, though; they are usually treated as bikes.